This is a gorgeous, well-contextualized restoration of one of the greatest and most mercenary of all American comedies.

 The most creative periods for the movies seem to occur about every 30 years, usually triggered by the advent of some new technology.

-All invasion stories are allegorical, which makes this pair of movies a perfect vehicle to debut what I hope will be a fun, immersive series of essays and considerations.
+All invasion stories are allegorical, which makes this pair of movies a perfect vehicle to debut this series of essays.

 You’d have to go to Barbara Billingsley for another jive session this enjoyable.